faithit/jetpack-compose/README.md

 ## 💡 What is Jetpack Compose?

 Jetpack Compose is Android's modern UI toolkit for building native UI using Kotlin code.
 It’s fully declarative, meaning you describe how the UI should look and it updates automatically.
+All UI is created in Kotlin functions marked with `@Composable`
+Benefits:

+    No more XML layouts

+    Uses @Composable functions

+    Easier to create reusable UI

 ### Why Compose?